 DHR LAWSUIT ALERT: Levi & Korsinsky Notifies Danaher Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Danaher Corporation ("Danaher" or the "Company") (NYSE: DHR) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Danaher Corporation ("Danaher" or the "Company") (NYSE: DHR) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Danaher investors who were adversely affected by alleged securities fraud between April 21, 2022 and April 24, 2023.
 Follow the link below to get more information and be contacted by a member of our team: